 However, the two techniques below are SO FUN!
 Not much has changed as far as my love of using these techniques, but the new, improved photos are much more clear, helpful, and cheerful!
 So, please enjoy this refreshed blog post showing off Tombow's most popular pens!

 Let's jump in!

 Speckling, which looks a lot like Confetti, is done by placing tiny dots in concentrated areas of your letters.
 It works best when you layer a darker color dot on top of a lighter color.
 The only thing you have to be cautious of is staying inside the lines!
 Other than that, this technique is as easy as pie.

 As always, you'll want to experiment with the colors in your collection.
-For this palette-less blending process, the YELLOW actually doesn't pick up much pink at all (pictured above).
+For this palette-less blending process, a yellow color actually doesn't pick up much of a darker color (like a red or pink) at all.
 However, the yellow will pick up lots of the pink when you blend the old-fashioned way on a blending surface of some sort.
-I was surprised, but pleasantly so, when the PINK marker (the darker of the two) was the one that worked best for palette-less blending.
-You never how two colors will react with one another, so give it a try and let me know how yours turns out!
+Basically, you just never know how the colors will work together until you try it.
+Experimentation is the KEY to discovering your favorite lettering techniques, and of course, your very own style.